-Charging boxes can be installed and operated outside – for reasons of convenience, a structure to cover the boxes is recommended.
+Charging boxes can be installed and operated outside.
+For convenience, a structure to cover the boxes is recommended.

 - Who can I contact if I have issues with the charging infrastructure?

-Your first point of contact is Vattenfall InCharge's customer service, which you can reach Monday to Friday between 8 am and 6 pm using the freephone number 0800 – 2 335 335 or via email@example.com.
+Your first point of contact is Vattenfall InCharge's customer service, which you can reach Monday to Friday between 8:00 and 18:00 using the free phone number 0800 – 2 335 335 or via email@example.com.

 3. "InCharge Key" charging card